 Material and Substrate - We produce consumables and machinery for lapping (fine abrading) and polishing of materials, such as sapphire substrates, optical components, silicon wafers, numerous types of crystal materials, ceramics and metal components.
-Our Material and Substrate segment includes our former SiC/LED segment in addition to IDI (see Note 2).
+Our Material and Substrate segment includes our former SiC/LED segment in addition to IDI, as they sell complementary products to a similar market.